fev-bench: A Realistic Benchmark for Time Series Forecasting: Software package

-The \fev library is built around three main constructs: \begin{itemize} \item \texttt{EvaluationWindow} — a single train–test split of time series data, defined by a cutoff index or date.
-This is the smallest unit on which metrics can be computed. \item \texttt{Task} — a complete specification of a forecasting problem.
-It includes the dataset, forecast horizon, initial cutoff, covariates (past-only, future-known, and static), target columns used for evaluation, evaluation metric(s), and any metric-specific parameters such as the seasonal period used for MASE.
-A \texttt{Task} may include one or more \texttt{EvaluationWindow}s. \item \texttt{Benchmark} — a collection of \texttt{Task}s. \end{itemize}

-Benchmarks in \fev can be defined using YAML files, allowing users to easily construct custom benchmarks.
-Each task produces an evaluation summary containing not only the metric values but also the full task specification, ensuring that the results are unambiguous.
-These summaries make it straightforward to compare results and immediately identify any differences in setup.
-Additionally, \fev provides utilities for aggregating results across tasks in a benchmark, as described in \cref{sec:aggregation}.
+\textbf{Library API}.
+The \fev library is built around three main constructs.
+An \texttt{EvaluationWindow} is a single train–test split defined by a cutoff.
+A \texttt{Task} specifies a forecasting problem, including the dataset, horizon, covariates, targets, and evaluation metric, and may include multiple evaluation windows.
+Finally, a \texttt{Benchmark} is a collection of tasks.
+Benchmarks in \fev can be defined using YAML files.
+Each task produces an evaluation summary that includes both metric values and the full task specification, ensuring unambiguous and comparable results. \fev also provides utilities for aggregating results across tasks, as described in \cref{sec:aggregation}.